 No Impact.
 As discussed in Section 5.1.7, Environmental Setting, much of the project alignment is located within rural or undeveloped parcels where municipal or otherwise-developed stormwater collection systems are not established.
 Stormwater runoff during operation and maintenance activities would occur similarly to the existing conditions, because the electrical lines would be aboveground and located along the same alignments.
 Although the location of replaced poles would slightly change (i.e., generally spaced within 20 feet of existing towers they would replace), the maximum pole diameter of 60 inches would be insufficient to cause any appreciable or measurable change in stormwater drainage or flow patterns.
 Accordingly, the project would not trigger the need for construction or expansion of stormwater drainage facilities.
-Implementation of permanent stormwater drainage facilities.
+Implementation of the proposed project would have no impact with regard to construction or expansion of permanent stormwater drainage facilities.